The 29th Annual

 Commercial interest (pharmaceutical) representatives may attend CME activities at the discretion of CME Office for the direct purpose of the representatives’ own education; however, they may not engage in sales or marketing activities while in the space or place of the educational activity.
 They are not allowed to make any comments during a presentation.

-Please use the form below to initiate the vendor registration process.
-You will receive contract, required forms and information within 2 business days of your submission.
-Please note, submitting this form does not automatically make you an exhibitor nor does it take the place of an official contract, it simply indicates your interest in participating.
+Please use the form below to start the vendor registration process.
+Please note, submitting the form does not automatically make you an exhibitor nor does it take the place of an official agreement.
+You will be sent an Exhibitor Registration form and invoice for your space.

 Contemporary Issues in Urology stands out as a unique and intimate gathering of regional academic & community urologists.
 Each year, these physicians come eager to learn and to find new services and products that will improve their patients' experience and enhance their practice.